Cholecystokinin antagonist

 A cholecystokinin receptor antagonist is a specific type of receptor antagonist which blocks the receptor sites for the peptide hormone cholecystokinin (CCK).

+Classification

-There are two subtypes of this receptor known at present, defined as CCKA and CCKB (also called CCK-1 and CCK-2).
+There are two subtypes of this receptor known at present, defined as CCKA and CCKB (also called CCK-1 and CCK-2, respectively).
 The CCKA receptor is mainly expressed in the small intestine, and is involved in the regulation of enzyme secretion by the pancreas, secretion of gastric acid in the stomach, intestinal motility and signaling of satiety (fullness).
 The CCKB receptor is expressed mainly in the central nervous system, and has functions relating to anxiety and the perception of pain.
 Antagonists for the CCK receptors can thus have multiple functions in both the gut and brain.